saltstack/salt/doc/topics/eauth/index.rst

     auth.ldap.bindpw: mypassword

-Salt users a filter to find the DN associated with a user.
+Salt uses a filter to find the DN associated with a user.
 Salt substitutes the ``{{ username }}`` value for the username when querying LDAP.

 .. code-block:: yaml